 While our paper does have a number of regular contributors (for which we are thankful), we at NFN believe that variety is the spice of life, and as such, actively encourage/harass our fellow Wyomingites to submit their work to our paper.
 That means you, your family, and your friends.
 So spread the word, and let's see what happens with this little social experiment of ours.

 Weather Conditions: Look at the weather forecast for the area before you visit.
-Confirm Operational Hours: Verify that the business will be open on the day you intend to visit, taking holidays into account.
+Check Business Status: Verify that the business will be open on the day you intend to visit, taking holidays into account.

-Leave a Review: Post your review on the business's Facebook page or Google Local Business.
-Your review will assist others in making informed choices.
+Post a Review: If you want to review a business, share your experience on the specific business's Facebook page or Google Local Business listing.
+This helps others in making informed decisions.